tenacioustommy/spatial/README.md

 ## TODO
+- pick proper objects to place in the scene
+- top down camera mark
 - set field of view (deal with blurry images, optional)

-- pick proper objects to place in the scene
+- Need to prompt the model to know what is directly in front
+  - Mark the center of the object and direct front line in the image
+  - give a minor redundancy (< 5 degrees)

+- set camera position
+  - (option 1) set camera only on object's position
+  - (option 2) random position
+  - Need to generate noise positions
 - deal with occlusion
-- set camera position
   - check visibility of object in one scene